LGBT conversion therapy: Religious leaders call for ban to 'abhorrent' practice | DW | 18.12.2020

 "But my therapy was not based on religion," Shurka stressed.
 "Every therapist I saw or treatment I received came from a licensed professional."

-This is one of the main problems his campaign has to contend with; there is no clear guidelines or trainings that those who offer conversion therapy use, so legislating against it is difficult.
-The US has no federal ban on the practice, but several state and local licensing boards have laws in place to stop professionals from carrying out the practice.
+This is one of the main problems his campaign has to contend with — as there are no clear guidelines or training that those who offer conversion therapy use, legislating against it is difficult.
+The US has no federal ban on the practice but several state and local licensing boards have laws in place to stop professionals from carrying out the practice.

 Both Shurka and El Hady agree that efforts to stop the practice must be international.
 El Hady applauds Germany's ban on the practice but believes the buck cannot stop there.